-We made these pilot grants because in today’s economy, Californians increasingly need a college degree or other postsecondary credential (e.g., certificates for jobs like childcare, paramedics, and more) for a good job and/or to move up.
+We made the previous pilot grants because Californians increasingly need a college degree or other postsecondary credential (e.g., certificates for jobs like childcare, paramedics, and more) for a good job and/or to move up.
 Yet, the transition from high school to postsecondary education is a challenge for many young Californians, especially those from low-income families.

 Without structured pathways and support from mentors, peers, and social networks, even students that make it to college often struggle to complete a credential.
 To strengthen student transitions to — and through — college, we have: